Fly Fishing Line Explained

 But floating fly lines are very useful in other applications.
 Whether in rivers and lakes, or the Saltwater and surf, floating fly fishing lines are the most dynamic and widely applied of the fly line varieties.
 If you are only able to buy one fly line, make it a quality floating line.
-Read more about our top picks for floating fly lines here.
+You can read all the details about our top floating fly line choices.

 Floating Fly Line Applications